Harman Grisewood: Private life

 Grisewood married Margaret Clotilde Bailey in 1940, during the Second World War Blitz on London.
 They spent their wedding night under the kitchen table in Chelsea with the poet and artist David Jones as bombs fell around them.
 They then spent their honeymoon at Pigotts, Eric Gill's craft community set in the beechwood forest at Speen, Buckinghamshire.
 During his career at the BBC he lived in London and had one daughter.

 Final years

 He lived alone for his last decades in Eye, Suffolk, the last surviving member of the group of Roman Catholic intellectuals and artists that included David Jones, Tom Burns and Rene Hague, Eric Gill's son in law.
-The concept of dumbing down always appalled him and he wrote a very caustic and persuasive paper De procliviate ad levitatem (of a propensity towards shallowness) during the later part of his life.
+The concept of dumbing down always appalled him and he wrote a very caustic and persuasive paper De proclivitate ad levitatem (of a propensity towards shallowness) during the later part of his life.
 Grisewood was a worldly ascetic whose changeling quality can be seen in David Jones's portrait in National Museum Wales.